Skip to content

 reconcile request: svclb-traefik-q8zkw

-I.e. you should get a reconcile request for every pod in your cluster (kubectl get pods --all).
+Implying you get reconcile requests for every pod in your cluster (cross reference with kubectl get pods --all

 Congratulations.
-You have just built your first kube controller. 🎉
+You have technically built a kube controller.

 Useful Dependencies#